• Screen Reader Access

 About

-I had the privilege of investigating the flora and ecology of the cold-arid and Trans-Himalayan zones of Nanda Devi Biosphere Reserve for my doctoral thesis.
-Delineation of a new biogeographic province in the Trans-Himalaya, designation of Caragana versicolor as a keystone species, flora of NDBR and discovery of few new species in one of the least explored regions of the Western Himalaya were few outcomes of the thesis.
+I had the privilege of investigating the flora and ecology of the cold-arid and Trans-Himalayan zone of Nanda Devi Biosphere Reserve in my doctoral thesis.
+Delineation of a new biogeographic province in the Trans-Himalaya, designation of Caragana versicolor as a keystone species, flora of NDBR, and discovery of a few new species in one of the least explored regions of the Western Himalaya were a few outcomes of the thesis.

-I joined Wildlife Institute of India (WII) as a faculty in May, 2018.
-Prior to joining WII, I had the honour of teaching Systematic Botany and Forest Botany as a faculty at Forest Research Institute University, Dehradun and as a visiting faculty at Indira Gandhi National Forest Academy, Dehradun.
+I joined the Wildlife Institute of India as a faculty in May 2018.
+Prior to joining WII, I was a faculty at the Forest Research Institute University, Dehradun.
+Currently, I am a visiting faculty at the Indira Gandhi National Forest Academy in Dehradun and the Institute of Mountaineering in Pune to teach systematic botany and Himalayan flora, respectively.

-Plant ecology and field botany are the main focuses of my research.
-The current research includes understanding vegetation patterns, plant associations, floristic diversity assessment, ethnobotany, and the threatened medicinal plants conservation in the Western Himalaya.
-I enjoy photographing plants, hiking, biking and playing table tennis.
+Plant ecology & interaction and field botany are the main focuses of my research.
+My current research includes understanding vegetation patterns, plant associations, floristic diversity assessment, ethnobotany, and the threatened medicinal plants conservation in the Himalaya.
+I enjoy photographing plants, hiking, biking, singing, and playing table tennis.

 Education

-• Ph.D. degrees in forestry, Forest Research Institute University, Dehradun
+• M.Sc.
+Forestry at Forest Research Institute University, Dehradun

-• Bachelor's degree in forestry, University of Horticulture and Forestry, Himachal Pradesh
+• B.Sc.
+Forestry at Dr. Yashwant Singh Parmar University of Horticulture & Forestry, Solan, Himachal Pradesh

 Publications